material-components/material-components-android/docs/components/BottomSheet.md

 ```

 **Note:** The benefit of using a custom `ThemeOverlay` is that any changes to
-your main theme, such as updated colors, will be reflected in the bottom sheet
+your main theme, such as updated colors, will be reflected in the bottom sheet,
-(as long as they're not overridden in your custom theme overlay).
+as long as they're not overridden in your custom theme overlay.
 If you use a
-custom `Theme` instead (by extending from one of the
+custom `Theme` instead, by extending from one of the
-`Theme.Material3.*.BottomSheetDialog` variants) you have more control over
+`Theme.Material3.*.BottomSheetDialog` variants, you will have more control over
 exactly what attributes are included in each, but it also means you'll have to
-duplicate any changes that you've made in your main theme into these as well.
+duplicate any changes that you've made in your main theme into your custom
+theme.